All Episodes

 Why is that okay?

-And why if if somebody came along who was not part of Black Lives Matter or not a racial minority and began to poke fun at this woman, you know what they would be in for.
+And why if somebody came along who was not part of Black Lives Matter or not a racial minority and began to poke fun at this woman, you know what they would be in for.

-Why, why is she allowed?
+Why is she allowed?

 And why is any racial minority allowed to get away with this kind of thing?

-And then why is it that when certain white people react to it and fight back, they are condemned.
+And then why is it that when certain white people react to it and fight back, they are condemned?

 And is there no end to this?